historic-trails/website/sites/watrous-la-junta.md

 # Down in the valley: La Junta de los Rios
 ## A site for sore eyes: La Junta

 La Junta (“the junction”) is where "the Sapello and Mora Rivers unite to exchange gossip brought in from the mountains” [^Stanley], according to historian F. Stanley.
-The meeting of these two rivers, as well as the convergence of the Mountain Branch and the Cimarron Branch of the [Santa Fe Trail](www.nps.gov/safe/learn/historyculture/map-timeline-2.htm). are the boundaries of this historical landmark [^Greenwood]. {% include figure.html class="img-right" width="75%" caption="A map that depicts New Mexican-based sites along the Santa Fe Trail, drawn by Las Vegas, NM resident Jac Coté." image-url="jac-cote-map.jpg"  source-url="https://www.santafetrail.org/chapters/corazon/points-of-interest.html"%} Located just off Route 85, it is twenty miles north of Las Vegas, New Mexico.
+The meeting of these two rivers, as well as the convergence of the Mountain Branch and the Cimarron Branch of the [Santa Fe Trail](www.nps.gov/safe/learn/historyculture/map-timeline-2.htm). are the boundaries of this historical landmark [^Greenwood].Located just off Route 85, it is twenty miles north of Las Vegas, New Mexico.
+{% include figure.html
+class="img-center"
+width="75%"
+caption="A map that depicts New Mexican-based sites along the Santa Fe Trail, drawn by Las Vegas, NM resident Jac Coté." image-url="jac-cote-map.jpg"  source-url="https://www.santafetrail.org/chapters/corazon/points-of-interest.html"%}
 {%include aside.html class="center" width="40%" text="Every rise formed a plateau valley,
 fertile and lush with waving grey-green grasses.
 Grama and blue-joint grasses